 - Place under broiler for 5 minutes or until cheese is bubbly and browned. (photo 6)

-This French Onion Chicken dinner is rich and filling and is best served with something light as a side.
-I like to serve it with a salad, green beans or peas.
+This French Onion Smothered Chicken dinner is rich and filling and is best served with something light as a side.
+Here are some ideas:

-Just cut up some of the chicken from the dinner and serve it over pasta that's been drenched with the rich onion gravy.
+- Cut up some of the chicken and serve it over pasta that's been drenched with rich onion gravy.
 And yep, I would definitely make some more of that cheesy bread to go with it.
-Just sayin'!

 More Delicious Chicken Dinners